 Speaking of convenience, Seventh Generation surprised me with a free sample Seventh Generation Free & Clear Baby Wipe sent along with the lotion.
 I put that individually-wrapped wipe in my car’s glove compartment for the situation (which is bound to happen someday!) where I need to clean up some kind of mess and there’s no water available.
 We have lots of experience with Seventh Generation Free & Clear Baby Wipes because we’ve been required to provide disposable wet-wipes for childcare during the time each of our kids was in diapers.
 They don’t have scary ingredients like most baby wipes, they’re just the right size and thickness, and they don’t leave perfumey slime on your hands.
 If you have to use disposable wet-wipes, Seventh Generation makes some of the safest and best–but we’d rather just use cotton washcloths saturated with plain water and wash them with our cloth diapers!

-Visit the Hearth & Soul Link Party for more great tips on natural living and home life!
+Visit the Hearth & Soul Link Party and Be Clean Be Green With Kids for more great tips on natural living and home life!
+Check out my recommendations for Earth-friendly personal hygiene products!